 When I was little, I wanted to be a ballerina.
 And the first female catcher for the New York Mets.
 Neither happened, but I still love ballet and baseball.
 And glassblowing.
 And “Curb Your Enthusiasm.”
 And my kids.
 And my husband.
 And my friends.
-And starting around six years ago, writing.
+And starting around my 40th birthday, writing.

 Initially, I feared my lack of focus would be a detriment, but I refused to label myself as a Mommy Blogger, a Political Blogger, a Feminist blogger, a Jewish blogger, a Humor blogger.
 I wrote about what I wanted, when I wanted, whether it was about walking home from school when I was a kid, a Super Bowl commercial, or a presidential candidate.

 So, there you have it.
-I write about life, liberty and happiness so that if a crazed gun-toting person grabbed me and said “WHAT THE HELL DO YOU WRITE ABOUT, ANYWAY???”
+I write about life, liberty and happiness.
+And if a crazed gun-toting person grabbed me and said “WHAT THE HELL DO YOU WRITE ABOUT, ANYWAY???”
 I could quickly come back with “Life, liberty and happiness!” and he or she would say, “Okay, then.
-Carry on,” and let me go about eating my donut in peace.
+Carry on,” and I could go about eating my donut in peace.